 "Y-you deserved it," she said as she stood, turning away from him and crossing her arms.
 "For lying."

 "I didn't lie!"
 Cosmo cried as he jumped to his feet.
 "Wanda, I don't think you're stupid, and I'm not lying when I say I never stopped loving you!"
 He quickly wrapped his arms around her and hugged her from behind, pinning her arms to her body in the process.

 "I love you, Wanda," he whispered into her ear.
 His tears had started again, and he struggled against the sobs building within him.
-Her behavior was scaring him, and not in the normal 'Wanda's on the rampage' type of scaring, either.
+Her behavior was scaring him, and not in the normal 'Wanda's on the rampage' type of scaring.
+It wasn't just the anger – it was the fact that there seemed to be sadness mixed in.
 "Please believe me!
 I love you so much and I don't understand why you're so mad at me!"

 This was apparently a very bad thing to say.

-"I'm not pretending!"
-Cosmo cried, cowering against the wall.
+"I'm not pretending!" he cried, cowering against the wall.
 "I-I really don't understand!"
-His wife growled.